jessicablank/eat-da-burger/README.md

 - When a user submits a burger's name, the burger will be displayed on the left side of the page waiting to be devoured.
 - Each waiting burger will have a `devour it!` button.
 When the user clicks the button, the burger will move the right side of the page.

 The reason it's called "Coding Bootcamp" and not "Coding Fun Times" is because the course moves _fast_.
-We would learn a new concept - in this case mySQL and NPM Handlebars.js - and submit a homework assignment using those concepts a few days later.
-As a result, my homework submissions often just met the Minimum Viable Product (MVP) requirements.
+We would learn a new concept and submit a homework assignment using those concepts a few days later.
+My homework submissions often just met the Minimum Viable Product (MVP) requirements.
+In this case, we had just _barely_ learned how to integrate a mySQL back-end with a Node Handlebars.js front-end.
+I received an "A" on the assignment, but the user interface was not appealing (see picture below).

 After bootcamp classes ended, I decided to take some time to go back to improve my favorite assignments.
+This was my first refactoring project.

 ## CRUD
 The first improvement for this homework assignment was to add full database functionality.
 The MVP I submitted did not have a "delete" function.
 The refactored application had full database operation capabilities:
  - CREATE: Order a burger
  - READ: The burger will appear in the "Burgers Ready to Be Devoured" column by default.
 Once updated, the burger may appear in the "mmm..Devoured Burgers" column.
- - UPDATE: The user can move the burger between columns via the *Devour It* and *Make It Again* buttons.
+ - UPDATE: The user can move the burger between columns via the `Devour It` and `Make It Again` buttons.
- - DELETE: The user can delete the burger from the database via the *Send It Back!* and *X* buttons.
+ - DELETE: The user can delete the burger from the database via the `Send It Back!` and `X` buttons.

-I saw the value of the delete function almost immediately.
-No, I won't type the inappropriate (but hilarious) burger name I discovered all over my project on a Wednesday morning.
+I saw the value of the client-side delete function almost immediately.
+I won't record the inappropriate (but hilarious) burger name I discovered all over my project on a Wednesday morning.
 You can ask me via email.

 I also updated the styling and added pictures from Bob's Burgers.
 I showed the project to my friends to test it.
 They were impressed, but stumped.